-When former doctoral students wish to re-enroll for submitting a dissertation, they need to send the completed dissertation to the Medieval Studies Doctoral Program Committee.
+When former doctoral students wish to re-enroll to submit a dissertation, they need to send the completed dissertation to the Doctoral Committee.
 The program director will approach, in the first instance, the former supervisor(s) to evaluate the quality of the dissertation.
 If the latter is/are unavailable or unwilling to do so, the program director shall see whether academic staff members whose expertise is reasonably close to the dissertation topic are willing to take on this task.
-In the last instance, it rests with the Doctoral committee - in consultation with any qualified academic staff member willing to evaluate the dissertation - to decide whether the former student can re-enroll and the dissertation be officially submitted.
+In the last instance, it rests with the Doctoral Committee- in consultation with any qualified academic staff member willing to evaluate the dissertation - to decide whether the former student can re-enroll and the dissertation be officially submitted.

-If the decision is positive, the student can re-enroll for the purpose of submitting a dissertation.
-The special re-enrollment fee that applies in this case is twice the amount of the yearly enrollment fee for Doctoral Students in their first three years.
+If the decision is positive, the student can re-enroll for the purpose of submitting a dissertation after paying the special re-enrollment fee that applies in these cases.
 From the point of re-enrollment, the usual rules for dissertations apply.